13 Top-Rated Things to Do in South Bend, Indiana

 Address: 500 South Greenlawn Avenue, South Bend, Indiana

-11 Tippecanoe Place Restaurant
+12. Tippecanoe Place Restaurant

 Originally built in the late 19th century by Clem Studebaker and family, Tippecanoe Place is now a historic home where you can grab a fine bite to eat.
-With approximately 40 different rooms and intricate woodworking throughout, Tippecanoe Place sets the mood for an elegant affair, and the fresh ingredients make for an excellent meal.
+With approximately 40 different rooms and intricate woodworking throughout, Tippecanoe Place sets the mood for an elegant affair — and the fresh ingredients make for an excellent meal.

 Address: 620 West Washington Street, South Bend, Indiana

-12 Military Honor Park & Museum
+13. Military Honor Park & Museum

-West of the city and near the South Bend International Airport, Military Honor Park is a nice place to pay your respects and learn more about United States military history.
-Within the museum, exhibits display artifacts and memorabilia from the five different branches of the U.S. military.
+West of the city and near the South Bend International Airport, Military Honor Park is a nice place to visit to pay your respects and learn more about United States military history.
+The museum includes artifacts and memorabilia from the five different branches of the U.S. military.

 Address: 4300 Terminal Drive, South Bend, Indiana